zabertech/zaber-examples/src/motion_input_shaping/README.md

 However, most Python files contain example code at the bottom demonstrating how to properly use the classes defined in that file.
 Running the Python file directly will run the example code.

+The `shaped_axis.py` and `shaped_axis_stream.py` files each contain an implementation of input shaping using different methods.
+The ideal choice will depend on the system and application it is being used for.
+Details on the benefits of each method are provided below in the [ShapedAxis Class](#shapedaxis-class) and [The ShapedAxisStream Class](#shapedaxisstream-class) sections.

 Before running `measure_vibration_test.py` or `shaping_comparison_test.py`:
 - Edit `COM_PORT`: the serial port that your device is connected to.
 For more information on how to identify the serial port,